Budibase/website/content/blog/app-building/relational-vs-non-relational-databases.md

 Other popular relational DBMSs include **Oracle, Snowflake, Amazon Aurora,** and **IBM DB2**.

+You might also like our guide to [CAP vs ACID](https://budibase.com/blog/data/cap-vs-acid/).

 ### What is a non-relational database?

 In truth, most developers and even technical non-developers are pretty comfortable with relational databases - since they’re just so ubiquitous, it’s unlikely that any IT professional could escape them.